Proceeds From the Sale of Surplus Property

 Note: Process a budget adjustment using T-codes 006 and 009 to increase budget using Document Type A, Batch Type 1 in the receiving direct strategy appropriation.

-Agencies that require agency objects for the sweep process must have agency object 7973 (in the AGENCY OBJECT field on the D11 profile) match comptroller object 7973.
+Agencies that require agency objects for the sweep process must have agency object 7973 (in the Agency Object Profile (D11) screen) match comptroller object 7973.

 CAPPS Agencies